-Thank you for taking the time to learn more about our Residency Program!
+Thank you for taking the time to learn more about the UT Southwestern Psychiatry Residency Program!
 We remember the excitement and stress of choosing the best residency program.
-We want to share with you our experiences as residents and the unique opportunities available to all our residents.
+We want to share with you our experiences as residents and the unique opportunities available at UT Southwestern.

 We wish you all the best in your interview season!